Friday, July 31, 2009

 Sugar to taste

 Heat up wok and add 2 table spoons of vegetable oil.
-Sautéed the onions, chili paste and lemongrass until fragrant.
+Sauté the onions, chili paste and lemongrass until fragrant.
 Then add in the chicken liver.
 Fry for a short while.
 Add a little water if it is too dry.
 Put in some salt and sugar to taste.
 Stir fried for a short while and serve!

 Eggs Tarts (Than Dak) Recipe – Taiwanese Style

 I bought some egg tarts baking trays from Tesco when they tag these goods as offer items.
 So, I got to try to make some egg tarts using these baking trays.
 The first batch of egg tarts turned out very nice but I burned the second batch when I set the timer too long and went to take my bath....oh oh!
+Luckily I still have the first batch that is nicely done and tasty too, especially when they are hot out from the oven.

 Pastry